 How University of Glasgow attracts and uses postgraduate Unibuddy ambassadors

-We needed a tool where students could ask these questions and get quick answers that they could trust.
-Something that could address anxieties and remove barriers to application.”
+Glasgow was looking for a tool where students could ask these questions and get quick answers they could trust.
+The idea was to address doubts and remove barriers to application.

 Wilber is clearly passionate about the project.
 When asked about how she keeps so many students motivated to answer questions, she shares: